 21. The Decline of Freestanding Stoves

-- Freestanding stoves have been hugely popular in the past, and they remain so in 2016.
+- Freestanding stoves have been hugely popular in the past, and they remain so this year.
 However, their market share is declining.

 22. The Decline of the Side by Side Refrigerator-Freezer

 - While this is the most popular refrigerator / freezer configuration, it has been declining in market share in the recent past.

 23. Freezer-on-Bottom Refrigerators

 - The new up-and coming trend in refrigerators is the freezer-on-bottom configuration.
 While this configuration commands a minority of total sales, the sales volume is growing.